tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/timing-and-synchronisation-anomalies.md

 switchpoint responds, and the load redistribution is visible in measurements.
 The whole sequence takes milliseconds to seconds.

-An anomaly would be if the sequence is reversed (a switchpoint opens before a protection relay detects the fault), or if the timing is implausibly long (20 seconds between a protection relay detecting a fault and the switchpoint opening, when the expected response time is less than one second).
-Such timing anomalies indicate either system malfunction or deliberate manipulation of logs.
+The sequence going backwards is the tell, a switchpoint opening before the relay ordering it detected anything, or a gap with no physical sense, twenty seconds from a relay seeing a fault to the breaker moving where a response inside a second is expected.
+Either the plant misbehaved or the log was rewritten.

 Similarly, if two independent protection relays are protecting the same fault point (providing backup protection), they detect the fault within milliseconds of each other.
 If one relay is recorded as detecting the fault five seconds